mugenmelon/mugenmelon.github.io/_posts/1970-01-01-future-proofing-interfaces.md

 };
 ```

-To use the interface we only need to inherit from `IEquippable` and implement the function in any of our classes.
+To use the interface, we only need to inherit from `IEquippable` and implement the function in any of our classes.

 ```cpp
 UCLASS()